» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 Used as a quick agent to reduce inflammation in ear infections causing wry neck/head tilt.

-Can be used as support therapy in URI (upper respiratory infection) unresponsive to antimicrobials alone, or in serious to advanced lung infections (e.g.,pnuemonia) to reduce allergic response (especially where pathogen suspected to be mycoplasma).
+Can be used as support therapy in respiratory infections unresponsive to antimicrobials alone, or in serious to advanced lung infections (e.g., pneumonia) to reduce allergic response (especially where pathogen suspected to be mycoplasma).

-Also used for swelling caused by injury, cerebral edema, neoplasia, and septic shock.
+Also used for swelling caused by injury, cerebral edema, neoplasia, autoimmune skin disorders, and septic shock.

 Drug Interactions or Contraindications

-Incompatible mixed in with doxorubicin HCL, daunorubicin HCL, and vancomycin. (*note updated correction: may be used concurrently with doxycycline)
+- Incompatible mixed in with doxorubicin HCL, daunorubicin HCL, and vancomycin.

-When used with NSAIDS will increase GI distress or cause bleeding, use together cautiously.
+- When used with NSAIDs will increase GI distress or cause bleeding, use together cautiously, and only when directed to do so by veterinarian.

 Adverse Reactions